bazel-contrib/rules_nodejs/README.md

 # Scope of the project

-This repository contains an orthogonal set of rules which covers an opinionated toolchain for JavaScript development, including:
+This repository contains an orthogonal set of rules which covers an opinionated toolchain for JavaScript development.
+When requesting a new rule, describe your use case, why it's important, and why you can't do it with the existing rules.
+This is because we have limited resources to maintain additional rules.

-- E2E testing with jasmine and protractor
-- Unit testing with jasmine and karma
-- Unit testing with jasmine and node test runner
-- Bundling packages with rollup
-- HTTP development server
-- HTTP development history server, which enables the HTML5 history API
-- Tools for creating npm packages
-- Control over package installs with Bazel

 The repository accepts contributions in terms of bug fixes or implementing new features in existing rules.
 If you're planning to implement a new rule, please strongly consider opening a [feature request](https://github.com/bazelbuild/rules_nodejs/issues/new) first so the project's maintainers can decide if it belongs to the scope of this project or not.